 Briefly identify the customers you wish to attract for your products or services.
 There is a little bit of a dance here.
 You want your description to be broad enough so that anyone can understand who you are targeting.
 At the same time, you want to be specific enough so that your ideal customer, strategic partner, employee, or funder can see themselves in your pitch and want to learn more.

-Example: We serve freelancers, small business owners, and startup founders in Oakland and San Francisco.
+Example: We serve freelancers, small business owners, and startup founders in Oakland and Boston.

 Step 5: Explain How You Solve Their Problem